-Shamez Alibhai, Head of Community Housing at Man GPM, joins Sandy Rattray and The CIO Agenda to discuss the UK’s housing shortage.
+Shamez Alibhai, Head of Community Housing at Man GPM, discusses the UK’s housing shortage.

 Britain’s housing market is in crisis.
 Median property prices are 10 times higher than median incomes in the South East and over 30 times in parts of London.
 Demographic pressures and the rise in foreign investment in residential property have coincided with a significant reduction in government investment in social housing.